angulardart/site-angulardart/src/_articles/get-data/json-web-service.md

 then go on to cause a NoSuchMethodError.
 Accessing the values from the map cannot be validated before run-time.

 One of the benefits of using Dart is support for optional static types.

+{% include optional-types-2.0.html %}

+{% comment %}
+update-for-dart-2.0
+{% endcomment %}

 Static types help you catch bugs early by allowing tools to detect type mismatches before you run your code, and to throw exceptions as soon as a runtime issue occurs.
 An additional benefit of using static types is that code editors and IDEs (such as WebStorm, Sublime, vim)